 1:1 mental health peer support for your recovery and wellbeing

-Hi, I'm Lauren Jones, Lived Experience Practitioner, Mental Health Peer Support Specialist and Director of CHIME to Thrive.
+Hi, I'm Lauren Jones, Lived Experience Practitioner and Director of CHIME to Thrive.
 You can find out more about me by clicking or by using the menu bar at the top of the page.

 CHIME to Thrive is a service based on best-available evidence around personal recovery, peer support and mental health.
 It has been developed for people who are struggling with their mental health and feel they need more support for things to improve; this includes support to access health services where appropriate.

-Sessions are delivered 1:1 by me, somebody with lived experience of mental ill-health and recovery, through video calls, telephone calls and/or email - whatever works best for you.
+Sessions are delivered 1:1 by me or one of our trained and supervised Lived Experience Practitioners who have lived experience of mental ill-health and recovery.
+Sessions are delivered through video calls, telephone calls and/or email - whatever works best for you.
 If you are someone with communication difficulties, in some situations, sessions can be arranged in person if you are living in the UK.

 Together, we will look at your current situation; your strengths and what you are finding difficult, we will problem-solve together using a solution-focussed approach to enable you to move forward.
-Sessions will use the CHIME model of recovery, which highlights the importance of Connectedness, Hope, Identity, Meaning and Empowerment in personal recovery.
-Although the CHIME model is based on recovery, CHIME to Thrive is equally passionate about prevention and early-intervention and the need to step in sooner so that people don't have to reach breaking point in order to receive support (although you may have experienced this) - it's premise is supporting people to thrive in spite of illness or difficult circumstances, the approach is non-judgemental, compassionate and supportive whilst also remaining honest.
+Sessions are based on several evidence-based models including the CHIME model of recovery, which highlights the importance of Connectedness, Hope, Identity, Meaning and Empowerment in personal recovery.
+Although the CHIME model is based on recovery, CHIME to Thrive is equally passionate about prevention and early-intervention and the need to step in sooner so that people don't have to reach breaking point in order to receive support (although you may have experienced this).
+Our premise is supporting people to thrive in spite of illness or difficult circumstances.
+Our approach is non-judgemental, compassionate and supportive whilst also remaining honest.